vildenst/In_Silico_Heart_Models/README.md

 * When done, your files should be stored in the FEM folder under a date spesific subfolder.

 ## Step 4: Stimulation Coordinates ##
+* [Meshalyzer](https://github.com/cardiosolv/meshalyzer) is used to pick out the different coordinates to pace from.
+A detailed description on how to find the coordinates can be found in **Manuals/meshalyzer_manual.pdf**.
+* When done, all five coordinates should be stored in a file **stim_coord.dat** inside each patient folder in FEM.

 ## Step 5: Simulations ##
+* You can now run simulations for each patient.
+Inside a patient folder, run the command ```$ sbatch risk_strat_1_16.sh``` to start simulations.
+You can run several jobs for each patient, they will each work on an available site.
+* One patient can use a lot of space.
+Please do not run more patients than you have available space (often 500 GB).